WAXY (AM): As a sports station

-From September 1, 2004, to October 3, 2022, WAXY was an all-sports station.
+From September 1, 2004, to October 3, 2022, WAXY was an sports radio station.
 At one point, the station was branded as "ESPN Radio 790", but then stopped carrying ESPN Radio programs in favor of Fox Sports Radio, then carried the Sporting News Radio shows of Todd Wright and David Stein, and then returned to ESPN Radio after WQAM took the Sporting News Radio affiliation.

 The weekday lineup was mainly local, with hosts Jonathan Zaslow and former NFL lineman Brett Romberg with South Florida sports personality Amber Wilson, with guest hosts such as ESPN columnist Israel Gutierrez; Miami Herald sportswriter Dan LeBatard with the nationally syndicated and flagship home for The Dan Le Batard Show with Stugotz; former NFL Running back Leroy Hoard and radio personality Brian "The Beast" London host a show with Zaslow show producer Brendon Tobin; longtime sports talk show host Curtis Stevenson host the weekly afternoon/evening shows.
 Zach Duarte hosted the weeknight shows and hosts such as Greg Likens host on weekends.

 The station was the flagship station for the Miami Marlins after they were not renewed by WQAM at the request of the Miami Dolphins, back in 2007.
 On November 6, 2013, WINZ announced that they became the new flagship station for the Marlins, ending a 5-year relationship with The Ticket.

 During the 2010–11 season, WAXY took over as the Miami Heat's flagship station due to a dispute with previous station WINZ.